problemsolvewithridoy/Camera-with-python/README.md

 # Contributing
 If you have ideas for additional examples or improvements to the existing code, please feel free to submit a pull request or open an issue.

-# License
-This repository is licensed under the MIT License.

 # Acknowledgements
 This repository was inspired by the official OpenCV documentation and the work of many other contributors to the OpenCV and Python communities.